croaky/laptop/learn/books/paysys/ach.md

 to effect a debit at the check writer's bank.
 These payments are governed by ACH rules and regulation, not by check law and regulation.

+ACH WEB transactions are authorized by consumers over the internet.
+On a website, a biller offers consumer option to "pay with your bank account".
+The biller liable for validity of authorization.
+The consumer has a right to repudiate unauthorized transactions by Fed Reg E.

 ## Risk Management